lightning-chasers/mu/README.md

   Yuan, B., Koss, A., Warneke, C., Gilman, J. B., Lerner, B. M., Stark, H., and de Gouw, J. A., Atmos.
 Meas.
 Tech., 9, 2735–2752, https://doi.org/10.5194/amt-9-2735-2016, 2016.
   Also, https://www.atmos-meas-tech.net/9/2735/2016/

+1. Exclusively for "The Victims of Fun" living out unconditionally risky games: https://en.wikipedia.org/wiki/List_of_theorems

 ## Along with trite and recondite discussion topics
 - https://www.researchgate.net/post/What_is_the_concentration_of_hydronium_ions_H3O_or_free_unbound_protons_H_as_an_equivalent_of_pH74_in_water_solution
 - Subversioned setting of a single sitting, without, subversive or subverted **cuttings**, dealings or doxing!